snehashish090/PythonGmailSpammer/README.md

 ## Installation
 Installation for windows and  mac/linux are different

-### for WIndows
+### For WIndows
 For Windows, pls visit https://snehashish090.github.io/PythonGmailSpammer and download the exe\
 Windows might tell you its a virus but it is not so just click on more info and then click on run anyways

-### for Mac and Linux
+### For Mac and Linux
-Please download the zip file of the source code and extract.
-Open your terminal in this directory and run the following command
+Please download the zip file of the source code and extract it anywhere you want

+## How to use it
+### For windows:
+please click on the installer exe downloaded and install the tool. then launch the application and you will be good to go
+### For Mac and Linux
+Change into the extraced folder and then open your terminal here.
+After that run the following command
 ```console
 root@computer:~$ python3 app.py
 ```